Sora-yx/SADX-Randomizer/README.md

 Sonic Adventure DX Randomizer is a mod for the PC Disc and Steam version (with PKR's SADX Mod Installer) of Sonic Adventure DX.
 This mod load random characters into random stages in a random order with some custom layout to make them beatable.

-DC Mod is now fully compatible with Randomizer, as long as the Rando is loaded AFTER DC mod.
+Dreamcast Mod is now fully compatible with Randomizer, as long as the Rando is loaded AFTER DC mod.
 Which means it should be at the end of your mod list.

 Note: You can change the settings according to your play style. (sa2 missions, disable a character, speed...)